kebedemeron905/ERPtoATP/Documentation.md

 ## COMPONENTS COVERED

 * How to create and configure ERP and ATP connections in OIC
-* How to register an OIC instance in SOA Composer
+* How to generate a CSF key in SOA Composer
 * How to create an integration
 * Assign variables
 * Map attributes between ERP and ATP